All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Vomiting on GLP-1 medications is a known side effect that usually resolves with time.
 Learn why it happens, how to manage it, and when to talk to your doctor.

-Vomiting is a known side effect of GLP-1 receptor agonist medications, but it is less common than nausea and typically resolves during the early weeks of treatment as your body adjusts.
+Vomiting is a known side effect of GLP-1 receptor agonist medications, but it's less common than nausea and typically resolves during the early weeks of treatment as your body adjusts.
 With the right dietary strategies, most patients can prevent or significantly reduce vomiting episodes.

-If you are taking a GLP-1 medication such as semaglutide or tirzepatide and have experienced vomiting, you should know that this is a recognized and usually temporary response.
-It does not mean your medication is harming you, and in most cases, it does not require stopping treatment.
+If you're taking a GLP-1 medication such as semaglutide or tirzepatide and have experienced vomiting, you should know that this is a recognized and usually temporary response.
+It doesn't mean your medication is harming you, and in most cases, it doesn't require stopping treatment.
 Understanding the cause and knowing how to respond makes all the difference.

 Why GLP-1 Medications Cause Vomiting